CG-AA/Wool/README.md

 # Wool - The Discord Library

-Wool is a modern C++ library designed to make Discord bot development easier and more intuitive.
-By leveraging the power of C++, Wool provides developers with a robust and efficient way to create complex and highly responsive bots for Discord.
+- very fast
+- only do the basic stuff(handle heartbeat, send message that you gave it, etc)

 ## Features

 - **Modern C++ Design**: Utilizes modern C++ standards to ensure a smooth development experience.
-- **High Performance**: Optimized for performance to handle high-load bot interactions seamlessly.
+- **High Performance**: Optimized for performance to handle high-load bot interactions seamlessly.(but no sharding for now)
-- **Easy to Use**: Simplified API design for ease of use without sacrificing flexibility.
+- **Easy to Use**: Usage of Wool is easy, handle message from Discord is another.

 ### todo
-- **sharding**: Support for sharding to distribute bot load across multiple instances.
+- **sharding**: Support for sharding to distribute bot load across multiple instances.(only will do if someone asks for it)
 - **rate limiting**: Automatic rate limiting to prevent bot abuse and ensure compliance with Discord's API guidelines.
 - **nonce support**: Support for nonces to prevent duplicate messages and ensure message integrity.